rashmisinha07/aws_restart/Jumpstart_on_AWS/Monitoring_Infrastructure.md

 After completing this lab, I will be able to:

-Use the AWS Systems Manager Run Command to install the CloudWatch agent on Amazon Elastic Compute Cloud (Amazon EC2) instances
+  * Use the AWS Systems Manager Run Command to install the CloudWatch agent on Amazon Elastic Compute Cloud (Amazon EC2) instances

-Monitor application logs using CloudWatch agent and CloudWatch Logs
+  * Monitor application logs using CloudWatch agent and CloudWatch Logs

-Monitor system metrics using CloudWatch agent and CloudWatch Metrics
+  * Monitor system metrics using CloudWatch agent and CloudWatch Metrics

-Create real time notifications using CloudWatch Events
+  * Create real time notifications using CloudWatch Events

-Track infrastructure compliance using AWS Config
+  * Track infrastructure compliance using AWS Config

 ## Task 1: Installing the CloudWatch agent

 I can use the CloudWatch agent to collect metrics from EC2 instances and on-premises servers, including the following:

-System-level metrics from EC2 instances, such as CPU allocation, free disk space, and memory utilization.
+ * **System-level metrics from EC2 instances**, such as CPU allocation, free disk space, and memory utilization.
 These metrics are collected from the machine itself and complement the standard CloudWatch metrics that CloudWatch collects.

-System-level metrics from on-premises servers that enable the monitoring of hybrid environments and servers not managed by AWS.
+* **System-level metrics from on-premises servers** that enable the monitoring of hybrid environments and servers not managed by AWS.

-System and application logs from both Linux and Windows servers.
+* **System and application logs** from both Linux and Windows servers.

-Custom metrics from applications and services using the StatsD and collectd protocols.
+* **Custom metrics** from applications and services using the StatsD and collectd protocols.

 In this task, I use Systems Manager to install the CloudWatch agent on an EC2 instance.
 I configure it to collect both application and system metrics.